Trump Says He Has Fired John Bolton as National Security Advisor

 — Senator Rand Paul (@RandPaul) September 10, 2019

-The president’s announcement came roughly two hours prior to a White House press briefing with Bolton, Treasury Secretary Steven Mnuchin and Secretary of State Mike Pompeo.
+The president’s announcement came roughly two hours prior to a White House press briefing slated to feature Bolton, Treasury Secretary Steven Mnuchin and Secretary of State Mike Pompeo.

-News of Bolton’s departure follows reports that he and Vice President Mike Pence opposed plans for the president to hold peace talks with the Taliban at Camp David regarding the U.S. withdrawing troops from Afghanistan.
-The president denied such reports.
+News of Bolton’s departure follows reports that he and Vice President Mike Pence opposed plans for the president to hold peace talks at Camp David with the Taliban regarding the U.S. withdrawing troops from Afghanistan.
+The president has denied there were disagreements between himself and others in the White House.

+Bolton’s championed hawkish foreign policy views dating back to the Reagan administration and became a household name over his vociferous support for the Iraq War as the U.S. ambassador to the U.N. under George W. Bush.

+Since joining the administration in the spring of last year, Bolton has espoused skepticism about the president’s whirlwind rapprochement with North Korea and has advocated against President Trump’s decision last year to pull U.S. troops out of Syria.
+He masterminded a quiet campaign inside the administration and with allies abroad to persuade President Trump to keep U.S. forces in Syria to counter the remnants of the Islamic State and Iranian influence in the region.

 Bolton was appointed President Trump’s third national security advisor in April 2018.
 He succeeded Army Gen. H.R.
 McMaster.